domenic/unownbot-filtered/README.md

   - FYI, if you don't pay Twilio, it will prepend "Sent from your Twilio trial account - " to all your messages.
 - Set the phone number to text in `config.json`'s `numberToText` field.
 - Update the locations with whatever locations and radiuses you want to monitor.
 Radiuses are in kilometers.
+  - Note: copying from the Google Maps URL does not work very well, as the most prominent coordinates are those at the center of your screen.
+Instead use something like [mapcoordinates.net](http://www.mapcoordinates.net/en).
   - [According to Wikipedia](https://en.wikipedia.org/wiki/Preferred_walking_speed), average human walking speed is 5.0 km/h with fast walking "upwards of" 9.0 km/h.
   - So let's say you run at 12 km/h since you're really motivated to catch Pokémon.
 That's 0.2 km/min.
   - Maybe you'll get 15 minutes warning in the best case, so a conservative radius that shouldn't miss many pokes is 3 km.
+  - In practice I've found that 1.5 km is more realistic as a max of how far I'm willing to jog, but it's worth expanding that in an area where you might walk around a lot during the day.
 - Pare down the list of Pokémon you want to search for based on your Pokédex.
   - Note that @nycpokespawn does not Tweet all the Pokémon 😕.
 So some of the Pokémon in the list will likely never matter.